Celtic Interconnector: Route

-Project step six, construction and energisation, is scheduled to take place from 2022 to 2026.
-As of November 2022, the interconnector was "due to be completed and operational by 2026".

 Technical specification

-The electrical interconnector, which will be the first between the two countries, had an initial expected cost of €1billion and a planned capacity of 700 MW.
+The electrical interconnector, which will be the first between the two countries, has a planned capacity of 700 MW.

 The project also includes plans for a direct fibre optic communications link between Ireland and France.

 Project promoters

 The project is a joint venture between the Irish transmission system operator (TSO) EirGrid and French TSO Réseau de Transport d'Électricité (RTE) for the purpose of improving security of supply, reducing consumer electricity costs and supporting the development of renewable energy.

 Project economics

+In 2016 the interconnector had an initial expected cost of €1 billion.

 As of November 2022, the interconnector was expected to cost €1.6 billion.

 According to the then Taoiseach, Micheál Martin, "The Celtic Interconnector will bring tangible benefits to the citizens of both France and Ireland by promoting the use of renewable energy, bringing down electricity prices, and helping ensure security of energy supply".

 Project history

 In July 2016, after completion of a feasibility study the two countries agreed to proceed with a two-year planning phase.

 This included an economic assessment, environmental considerations and will determine the placement of the cable and onshore stations, while a decision initially due on the project is foreseen for 2020 or 2021.
 In May 2018, the project was granted a foreshore license to begin marine surveys for the potential landing sites at Ballinwilling, Claycastle and Redbarn beaches, County Cork.

 In 2018, the project was given preliminary approval for European Investment Bank funding as part of preparations by Ireland for Brexit, for €530 million.

 By 2019, the project had been designated a European Project of Common Interest as part of the European Super Grid.

 Three potential landing sites on the Cork coast were identified and six locations (Ballyadam, Leamlara, Knockraha, Pigeon Hill, Kilquane and Ballyvatta) were under consideration for the HVDC converter station.

 By 2019, due to the potential impact of Brexit on electricity trading over the existing Ireland – UK HVDC interconnectors, planning for the Celtic Interconnector had accelerated.

 In December 2020, EirGrid and RTE signed a €520 million European Commission funding agreement for the Celtic Interconnector.

-As of 2021, the cable was expected to be operational by 2026.
+As of 2021, the cable was expected to be operational in line with the original schedule, by 2026.
 In August 2021, the project was at step five in the planning process and was expected to continue until 2022.

-In May 2022, An Bord Pleanala granted permission for the onshore portion of the project while in August 2022, the Department for Housing Local Government and Heritage granted the project a foreshore licence, an important permit for the undersea work involved.
+In May 2022, An Bord Pleanála granted permission for the onshore portion of the project while in August 2022, the Department for Housing Local Government and Heritage granted the project a foreshore licence, an important permit for the undersea work involved.